-Monitors are costly then headphones so if you are starting from a bedroom studio you can skip this equipment.
+Monitors are more costly than headphones so if you are starting from a bedroom studio you can skip this equipment.
 But keep in mind as compared to headphones monitors provide a better output for mixing.

-The other important thing you need to know that using studio monitors require some sort of acoustic treatment otherwise reflections occur and you won’t get the accurate sound.
+The other important thing you need to know is that using studio monitors requires some sort of acoustic treatment otherwise reflections occur and you won’t get an accurate sound.

-Cables are essentials for each type of recording studios.
+Cables are essential for each type of recording studio.
 In pro studios there are hundreds of cables are used for several different works.
 However, for bedroom studios, you don’t need many.

 The 2 that you really need are,